Saturday, May 6, 2017

 How can I do to test my belief to find out if it’s accurate?

 Do I have a trusted friend, loved one or family member who knows me well enough that I can check out my beliefs with?

 Is this belief helpful, positive or productive to my life?

 Are there other ways that I can believe in myself or life situations?

 Am I too critical, judging, negative or punitive toward myself?

 From my history, who else or what situations contributed to me believing this way about myself?

-Are my actions, feelings and thinking really in my control?
+Are my actions, feelings and thinking really under my control?